 The possibility to suspend, on a short term, the payment of pension contributions depends on the agreed payment terms and on the collection policy of your pension provider.
 Many pension providers have responded to the call for leniency when entering into payment arrangements for acute liquidity problems.
 Read more about the general (statutory) preconditions for premium payment and premium arrears on Measures against the impact of the coronavirus.
 Here, you can also read more about possible options for a payment retention or unilateral changes to the pension agreement.

 If you (temporarily) have to lay off temporary workers, on-call staff, sole traders or employees with a(n) (expiring) temporary contract, it is a good idea to keep in contact with them.
-Check with them to see whether they need any help during the coronavirus crisis, such as the Temporary Support Scheme for Self-Employed Persons (Tozo), and whether they have the information needed.
+Check with them to see whether they need any help during the coronavirus crisis, such as the Temporary Support Scheme for Self-Employed Persons (Tozo), or as of 1 October 2021 the Bbz (with temporarily relaxed conditions), and whether they have the information needed.
 This contact and aftercare are important if you would like to work with them again once your situation has improved.

 Employers can optimise their cash flows in the medium term by changing employment conditions, such as the number of working hours per week (in consultation) and the overtime payment arrangements.
 One way of optimising your cash flow in the medium term is to change, adjust or postpone (variable) remunerations for higher management and directors.

 In 2020 employers were allowed to continue to pay the fixed travel allowances tax-free, even if the employees actually worked from home and no longer traveled.
 The government has indicated to extend this scheme until 1 January 2022.
-We advise you to draw up a new policy for the reimbursement of travel expenses for (later in) 2022, anticipating more structural homeworking if this applies to your organization.
+After this date the measure is no longer be applicable.
+We advise you to draw up a new policy for the reimbursement of travel expenses, anticipating more structural homeworking if this applies to your organization.

 If the NOW scheme and/or the reduction in personnel costs does not have a sufficient effect you will, in extreme cases, have to resort to more drastic measures (for example a reorganisation with dismissals).
 A reorganisation including (collective) dismissals is subject to strict legal rules.
 You can find more about this on our Dutch web page: Intelligent Rightsizing - Optimal staff deployment in conjunction with employee-related cost control.